amd/Quark/docs/source/onnx/appendix_full_quant_config_features.rst

       -  **AutoMixUseFastFT**: (Bool) If True, will perform fast finetune to improve accuracy after mixed a layer.
 The default value is False.

-   *  **FoldRelu**: (Boolean) If True, the Relu will be fold to Conv when use VitisQuantFormat.
+   *  **FoldRelu**: (Boolean) If True, the Relu will be fold to Conv when use ExtendedQuantFormat.
 The default is False.
    *  **CalibDataSize**: (Int) This parameter controls how many data are used for calibration.
 The default to using all the data in the calibration dataloader.